Parkinson’s Disease: Signs, Struggles and Support

 Parkinson's Disease symptoms

 The symptoms of Parkinson’s Disease develop gradually and vary from person to person, often starting with subtle changes before progressing.
-The most common motor symptoms include tremors, which typically begin in the hands or fingers, bradykinesia (slowness of movement) that makes daily tasks difficult, muscle rigidity causing stiffness and discomfort, and postural instability, leading to balance issues and an increased risk of falls.
-In addition to movement-related symptoms, many individuals experience non-motor symptoms such as sleep disturbances, loss of smell, depression, cognitive impairment, and autonomic dysfunction affecting blood pressure, digestion, and bladder control.
-These symptoms worsen over time, impacting daily life, but early diagnosis and proper management can help improve mobility and overall well-being.
+The most common motor symptoms include tremors, typically beginning in the hands or fingers, bradykinesia (slowness of movement), which makes daily tasks difficult, muscle rigidity causing stiffness and discomfort, and postural instability, leading to balance issues and an increased risk of falls.

 How Steadiwear supports Parkinson's Disease patients